-BRAHMS development started around 1990 with a focus on taxonomic research and herbarium management, hence the name BRAHMS (Botanical Research And Herbarium Management System).
-Over the years, the system broadened its management capability encompassing botanic gardens, seed banks and field surveys.
+BRAHMS development started around 1990 with an initial focus on taxonomic research and herbarium management, hence the name 'Botanical Research And Herbarium Management System'.

-Version 8 published in May 2019 is a comprehensive upgrade - moving BRAHMS to new technology and extending its role to manage Natural History collections (Zoology, Botany, Fossils, etc.).
+Version 8 published in May 2019 is a comprehensive upgrade moving BRAHMS to new technology and extending its role to manage natural history collections more widely both for curation and research.

 The project is based at the University of Oxford and is now managed by Oxford University Innovation (OUI).